 "If I am Not for Myself Who Will Be for Me" - During the fall of 1796, George Washington’s final months in office, Oney Judge Staines, a slave, escaped the Executive Mansion in Philadelphia.
 There is always an underside - hidden from sight the more unpleasant or reprehensible side that needs to surface to give an integral portrait of a historical event or person.
 Oney’s story is one such story.
 Her voice provides the informative accounts needed to appreciate her struggles, self-determination and triumphs of her life.
 Her account was not a stereotypical runaway account.

 "Looking Things Over" Zora Neale Hurston considered one of the pre-eminent writers of twentieth-century African-American literature, an American novelist, short story writer, folklorist, and anthropologist.
 After going to Florida in 1927 to collect folklore, and after years of organizing her notes published Mules and Men in 1935.
 Zora, not only did she love writing the folklores she enjoyed telling them.
 Zora celebrated the African American culture of the rural South, because she believed that black people had wonderful stories that the world needed to hear and she told them proudly.

-JIM CROW TOLERANCE WORKSHOP: this is a Post Performance workshop.
+JIM CROW TOLERANCE WORKSHOP (HARD HISTORY) this is a Post Performance workshop or workshop only.
 Using artifacts of the past, and how they shaped the racial stereotypes that still linger today, and many of these distorted images still exist in society today.
 Tolerance workshop provides a means to promote social justice, challenge bias, and engage students/and adults in discussions about diversity that would perhaps not happen otherwise.

 Historical Background information: